 From Holiday to Rebel Heart, Shaun Ponsonby celebrates the Queen of Pop by rating Madonna’s entire discography.

 The odds were always against Madonna lasting as long as she has.
 She was supposed to be flash in the pan, right?
 But actually, she proved herself to be inventive, always pushing forward, and never afraid to take risks.
-She ain’t that great a singer, she ain’t that great a dancer – but she’s the best Goddamn Madonna you will ever see.
+She ain’t necessarily that great a singer or dancer – but she’s the best Goddamn Madonna you will ever see.
 And if she was a dude, you wouldn’t be telling her to act her age (see: Iggy Pop).

-So, to prove that consistency, I have rated Madonna’s entire discography.
+So, to prove that consistency, we have rated Madonna’s entire discography.
 See for yourself…

 16. American Life (2003)